dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

   end
   local i:integer, j:integer = tryme(); print(i+j)

-When values from a function call are assigned to a typed variable, an implicit type coersion takes place.
-In above example an error would occur if the function returned values that could not converted to integers.
+When values from a function call are assigned to a typed variable, an implicit type coercion takes place.
+In the above example an error would occur if the function returned values that could not converted to integers.

 In the following example, the parameter ``j`` is defined as a ``number``, hence it is an error to pass a value that cannot be converted to a ``number``::